 What is a cardiac MRI?

-Cardiac magnetic resonance imaging (MRI) uses radio waves, magnets, and a computer to scan your child’s body, taking detailed images of your child’s heart.
+A cardiac MRI uses radio waves, magnets, and a computer to scan your child’s body and produce detailed images of your child’s heart.
 Doctors use this scan to evaluate the structure and function of the heart and blood vessels for patients with heart disease.
-Cardiac MRI does not use X-rays or radioactive radiation and is a non-invasive test.
+A cardiac MRI is a non-invasive test and does not use X-rays or radiation.
 A cardiac MRI may provide your child’s doctor with information about your child’s heart that can’t be obtained by other tests.

 Why is a cardiac MRI performed?